Exclusive Audio: In New Memoir, Sen. John McCain Rests His Case

 This is a man who should have leave to speak his mind.
 He has served more than 30 years in the U.S. Senate, after serving almost as long in the U.S. Navy.
 He suffered more than five years in a Vietnamese prisoner of war camp, ran twice for president as a Republican, once as his party's nominee.
 Through it all, he has been stubbornly individual, at times cantankerous and even exasperating to friend and foe alike, relishing his political persona as "The Maverick."

-There are flashes of that McCain in Restless Wave.
+There are flashes of that McCain in The Restless Wave.
 He lashes out at conservative talk show hosts and at those who use the Internet "to spread conspiracy theories and calumnies about candidates to people with an appetite for that sort of thing or an inability to discern what could be true from something spawned in the fever dreams of people who should probably seek psychiatric help."

-The Maverick moniker figured prominently in both McCain's bids for president, in 2000 and 2008.
+The Maverick moniker figured prominently in both of McCain's bids for president, in 2000 and 2008.
 But in this memoir, McCain picks up the narrative with the latter.
 He recalls his campaign's near collapse in the previous summer, then revels in recalling how he climbed back to win the New Hampshire primary.
 He attributes his capture of the Republican nomination to his emphasis on the improving battlefield situation in Iraq.

-But McCain's march to the White House was blocked that Fall by the Barack Obama phenomenon and two major distractions.
-One was the mortgage-backed security crisis that tanked Wall Street and prompted an unpopular bailout for financial institutions and a deep recession for the U.S. economy.
+But McCain's march to the White House was blocked that fall by the Barack Obama phenomenon and two major distractions.
+One was the mortgage-backed-securities crisis that tanked Wall Street and prompted an unpopular bailout for financial institutions and a deep recession for the U.S. economy.
 McCain bore no special responsibility for that campaign catastrophe, but he does own up to choosing Sarah Palin, his ill-fated running mate.

 McCain recounts fighting with his campaign staff over his first pick, the Democratic Sen. Joe Lieberman of Connecticut, who had been Al Gore's running mate in 2000.
 Relenting, McCain looks around as the Republican convention in St. Paul, Minn., looms.
-Desperate for a way to re-frame the election, McCain goes with the upstart, populist governor of Alaska.
+Desperate for a way to reframe the election, McCain goes with the upstart, populist governor of Alaska.

 "She was a popular, energetic and accomplished reformer as mayor, governor and as a campaigner," McCain writes.
 He also thought she would appeal to Democrats who had preferred Hillary Clinton to Barack Obama in that year's primaries.
-McCain notes her knockout speech at the party convention, but admits it was downhill thereafter.
+McCain notes her knockout speech at the party convention, but he admits it was downhill thereafter.

 "She stumbled in some interviews," McCain relates, "and had a few misjudgments in the glare of the ceaseless spotlight.
 Those missteps too are on me.
 She didn't put herself on the ticket.
 I did."

 The bulk of the book strives to re-litigate the major issues of the past dozen years, both before and after the 2008 campaign.
-We revisit the Iraq war, the use of "enhanced interrogation techniques" (which the administration of George W. Bush insisted on calling EITs and McCain calls torture), the surge that stabilized the situation and the later battles over how long the U.S. should stay.
-McCain also devotes a chapter to his repeated efforts at comprehensive immigration reform, an issue that united him with both Bush and with Kennedy, but put him at odds with much of his own party — including in his own state of Arizona.
+We revisit the Iraq War, the use of "enhanced interrogation techniques" (which the administration of George W. Bush insisted on calling EITs and McCain calls torture), the surge that stabilized the situation, and the later battles over how long the U.S. should stay.
+McCain also devotes a chapter to his repeated efforts at comprehensive immigration reform, an issue that united him with both Bush and Kennedy but put him at odds with much of his own party — including in his own state of Arizona.

 He also devotes substantial space to the struggle he now sees defining U.S. foreign policy, which is the struggle against Russia — particularly against Russian President Vladimir Putin.
 He reminds us of his personal duels with Putin, who once said McCain had been driven mad by his years as a captive "kept in a pit" in Vietnam.